physicsturtle/physicsturtle_old/math/calculus-III/Unit1/lessonB.md

 insert figure

 In this course, vectors will always be denoted by boldface letters, for example, \\(\textbf{v} = (a,b,c)\\).
 If written by hand, this is most often done as \\( \vec{v} = (a,b,c)\\).
 In more advanced mathematics, this special notation is often dropped altogether, writing \\(v = (a,b,c)\\).
 We will not be writing vectors in such a way in this course.
 Now let's discuss operations with vectors from a geometric standpoint.

+#### Scalar Multiplication
+Vectors can be multiplied by scalars, and this changes the vector's length but not its direction.
+Actually, the direction can be changed, but only to point in the opposite direction.
+This is done by multiplying by a negative number.
+Let's show graphically how multiplying vectors by scalars works:

+(insert figure here)

+#### Addition
 Vectors can be geometrically added *tip to tail* by drawing the tip of one on top of the tail of the other.
 For example, in two dimensions,

-inser figure
+(insert figure here)

 The same aproach works in three dimensions, although it may be harder to draw.

+#### Subtraction
 In order to subtract vectors geometrically, we need to introduce the *negative* of a vector.
 The negative of a vector has the same magnitude but the exact opposite direction.

-we can also scale vectors by a scalar.
+The negative of a vector is obtained by multiplying it by \\(-1\\).
+Then, the negative of the vector is added to the original.
+For example,

+(insert figure here)